Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias: Experiments

 \subsection{Explicit Shape-Bias Improves Image-Based Generalization}

 We evaluate our method of adding shape bias to low-shot learning algorithms with state of the art low-shot image-only classification algorithms and show that shape bias improves performance in a low data regime.
-We present results on multiple datasets in Tables~\ref{tbl:modelnet-res-table},~\ref{tbl:toys-res-table}, and~\ref{tbl:shapenet-res-table}.
-Our approach of introducing shape bias, when trained with $\mathcal{L}_1$ and $\mathcal{L}_2$ losses improves the performance of image-only low-shot recognition algorithms in the low-data, one-shot learning regime for the SimpleShot and FEAT algorithms by up to 5\%.
+We present results on multiple datasets in Tables~\ref{tbl:modelnet-res-table},~\ref{tbl:toys-res-table}, and~\ref{tbl:shapenet-res-table} where we refer to models as Shape Bias (w/pc) if the shape-biased image encoder uses point cloud information to build prototypes (see Fig~\ref{fig:setting}(b)) and (wo/pc) if there are no point clouds used to build prototypes for both validation and testing (see Fig~\ref{fig:setting}(a)).
+Our approach of introducing shape bias, when trained with $\mathcal{L}_1$ and $\mathcal{L}_2$ losses improves the performance of image-only low-shot recognition algorithms in the low-data, one-shot learning regime for the SimpleShot and FEAT algorithms by up to 6\%-points.
+For the (w/o pc) models that do not have any explicit shape information in the low-shot phase, we see a smaller one-shot improvement, but good five-shot performance.
+This indicates that shape bias is useful \emph{without} any explicit shape information in the low-shot phase, and suggests possible future improvements by using strategies other than averaging to combine image and shape information in the low-shot phase.
 We add shape-bias to SimpleShot by directly using the learned image to shape-mapping $f_i$ for nearest class mean classification, whereas for FEAT we train the set-to-set Transformer module on top of $f_i$, fine-tuning the model end-to-end as in the original FEAT design.
 The object shape embeddings for the low-shot supports are fixed and not trained further.
-Notice that as the total number of categories (the number of low-shot ways) increases, \emph{the improvement in one-shot performance increases.} Further, our approach of learning shape bias significantly outperforms the triplet-loss based approach, indicating that first learning and embedding space with point clouds only is a better strategy than joint training with images and point clouds.
-All experiments on SimpleShot and FEAT are averaged over 3 runs indicating consistent performance improvements.
-To ensure improvements are statistically significant, for all experiments we perform 5K low-shot episodes and report results with 95\% confidence intervals.
+Notice that as the total number of categories (the number of low-shot ways) increases, \emph{the improvement in one-shot performance increases.} Further, our approach of learning shape bias significantly outperforms the triplet-loss based approach, indicating that first learning an embedding space with point clouds only is a better strategy than joint training with images and point clouds.
+All experiments for SimpleShot are averaged over 5 runs and for FEAT are averaged over 3 runs, indicating consistent performance improvements.
+To ensure statistical significance, for all experiments we perform 5K low-shot episodes and report results with 95\% confidence intervals.\footnote{For further qualitative and quantitative analysis please refer to the supplement.}